 Then it’s on to see the Shin Yabakei gorge, before heading toward the hot spring at Kurokawa Onsen.
 This particular onsen has numerous special qualities, and has been awarded an unprecedented two stars as a hot spring by the Michelin Green Guide Japan.

-Meal Breakfast Lunch Dinner Accommodation Ryokan Yusai or Ryokan Yumerindo
+Meal Breakfast Lunch Dinner Hotel Ryokan Yusai or Ryokan Yumerindo

 DAY 9｜KUAMOTO PREFECTURE